DudaDev/partner-api/README.md

 You can debug requests made by the library by setting the `DUDA_API_LOG_LEVEL` environment variable to one of the following levels:

-- (1) error: only shows fatal errors
+1. error: only shows fatal errors
-- (2) warning: shows all errors and warnings
+2. warning: shows all errors and warnings
-- (3) info: high-level debugging information
+3. info: high-level debugging information
-- (4) debug: verbose debugging information
+4. debug: verbose debugging information

 The library will display logs that are >= `DUDA_API_LOG_LEVEL`.
 So, for example, setting the log level to warning (2) would log all warnings (2) and errors (1).

-The logger will attempt to redact any sensitive information before it logs with the following regexs:
+The logger will attempt to redact any sensitive information before it logs using the following regular expressions:

 - `/(user(name)?|pass(word)?|auth(orization)?)":"[^"]+/gi`
 - `/(Bearer|Basic) [^"]+/gi`